FortinetCloudCSE/AWS-FGT-201/content/3_modulethree/3_1_2_task.md

 - **4.4:** Upon login, navigate to **Network > Static Routes**.
 - **4.5:** Edit the existing route to **10.0.0.0/16**.
   - This route needs to be updated to allow access to both the Spoke VPCs that are part of this centralized design.
 Change the destination to **10.0.0.0/8** and click **OK** to save the change.

+{{% notice tip %}}
+Since these FortiGates are in separate availability zones and subnets, the gateway IP address will be different for each FortiGate.
+Thus, there are exceptions for what configuration can be synchronized such as interface settings and static routes.
+In production you would need to log into the secondary FortiGate and repeat this step to update the static route.
+{{% /notice %}}

 ![](image-t2-6.png)